Control 3.3: eDiscovery for Copilot-Generated Content

 - Name:

-Step 3: Add Custodians and Apply Holds
+Step 3: Add Custodians, Copilot Data Sources, and Holds

 Step 4: Run Content Search